We use cookies on this site to enhance your user experience

 Further information is available on the government website at:

-You can also read more about primary authority partnerships on the National Fire Chiefs Council website.
+You can also read more about primary authority partnerships on the National Fire Chiefs Council website(link is external).

 Fire safety law - what you need to do